 CCRA.SL.4: Present information, findings, and supporting evidence such that listeners can follow the line of reasoning and the organization, development, and style are appropriate to task, purpose, and audience.

 See, Think, Wonder Chart

 What do you see/notice?

 What do you think is going on?

+What do you wander?

 What do you wonder?